Problem

 Although this is a bit more work, it’s also more obvious.
 I’ve found that it can be easy to overlook the

-(and then spend a few minutes wondering how the code I saw could possibly work).
+.r at the end of a String (and then spend a few minutes wondering how the code I saw could possibly work).

 As mentioned in the Solution, the